NehaJantre/SwingTradingBot/README.md

 # SwingTradingBot
 SwingTradingBot

 This project was created using machine learning to develop a swing trading bot.
 The purpose of our bot is to identify oversold RSI parameters and to initiate buy signals using EMA crossovers.
+This IS NOT FINANCIAL ADVICE.

 ## The following steps will be performed in this project
 1. Import closing stock data with the ALPACA API Key